 From watching someone tightrope walking to a baby clumsily, forward rolling; this always keeps me entertained as I have a monkey-see-monkey-do attitude when it comes to the human body.

 I find the human ability to become amazing at anything it truly focuses on is something very magical and unique.
-Appreciating that being expressed on all levels from singing to art is broadened when you travel.
+Appreciating that is expressed on all levels from singing to art is broadened when you travel.

 MT: When did you start to be interested in travelling?

 TP: I have always enjoyed getting away.
-The food, the smells, the colours and odd customs in other countries really help understand the puzzle of life.
+The food, the smells, the colours and odd customs in other countries really help us understand the puzzle of life.
 But my visit to Vietnam is where travelling became a love.

 MT: What is your first travel-related memory?

 TP: My first travel memory was in secondary school when they organised a trip to Paris and Euro Disney.
 A bunch of school friends abroad with a child to teacher ratio in our favour was a recipe for fun and trouble.
-I will always remember the coach journey over.
+I will always remember the coach’s journey over.